Could Magic's Paolo Banchero Return by Christmas? Don't Rule it Out, He Says

 Thus, it's important to remember that since Banchero has no prior experience in dealing with an injury like this, he's also never dealt with the eventual rehab that's to come.
 He's still in a "dead period" of the injury recovery process – he's not stretching, shooting or doing any sort of conditioning because he has to give the muscle time to heal.

 So, Banchero will have to have a ramp-up process after it's determined he's clear to return to basketball activities.
-How long that takes is, again, dependent on his body's reaction to treatment and exertion again.
+How long that takes is, again, dependent on his body's reaction when it returns to treatment and exertion.

 Banchero is the face of Orlando's future – the prized possession who earned cornerstone status almost immediately upon arrival to the Magic.
 He's a Rookie of the Year, a first-time All-Star from a season ago, and the small sample size from this season had him on a path toward All-NBA honors.
 Even last season, he garnered some voting consideration for one of the 15 coveted spots.
 Because of his extended absence, Banchero almost certainly won't meet the 65-game requirement for award consideration by the season's end, so those honors likely will have to wait for another day.

 With that in mind, it shouldn't come as a surprise if Banchero's return is slow-played to ensure that he's completely ready upon returning to the court.
 Orlando has, and still is, learning ways to stay afloat without him on the floor.
-Importantly, they're still finding results.
-Banchero will miss his 10th game on Monday night at Phoenix.
-So far they're 5-4 in games without him, but the schedule is about to get rougher.
+Importantly, they're making due and still finding results.

 Orlando needs Banchero in peak condition not only for this year but for multiple to come.
-His pending max extension should be a slam dunk this offseason, signifying the importance of his performance and play for this era of Magic basketball and underscoring his already impressive contributions thus far.
+His pending max extension should be a slam dunk this offseason, which calls on both the importance of his performance and play for this era of Magic basketball and underscores his already impressive contributions thus far.

 Because the injury is to a muscle in his core, it's at the base of movement he makes.
 Perhaps the most taxing part of this experience is the patience it requires of Banchero and the team to get back fully healthy.